 Experts agree any changes would have to be phased in order to prevent major effects on the real estate market.
 Real estate industry representatives oppose making any tax changes for fear it would bring down housing prices, destabilize the economy, and make it more difficult for the middle class to buy homes [source: Blumberg].
 This is a debate that likely won't end anytime soon, so for now, the mortgage interest tax deduction is here to stay.

-For more about taxes and deductions, check out the links on the next page.
+For more about taxes and deductions, check out the links below.